Amy Myers, PT, DPT

 Outside of the clinic, Amy enjoys running with her dog, home projects, biking, hiking and cooking with her husband and friends.

-LaDawn Wolfe, PTA, ATC
+LaDawn Wolfe, PTA

 LaDawn’s clinical interests and training include:

 - Advanced training in Maitland & Mulligan approaches to manual therapy.

 - Credentialed APTA clinical instructor.

 - Advanced proficiency PTA distinction awarded by APTA.